The Car Connection Alfa Romeo Giulia Overview

 The Giulia was originally sold in Europe from 1962 to 1978 as a small car with decent power.
-When it arrives on these shores in the second quarter of 2016, it will be the second car in the reborn Alfa Romeo lineup.
+The reborn model is the second car in the revived Alfa Romeo lineup.

-MORE: Read our 2017 Alfa Romeo Giulia preview
+MORE: Read our 2017 Alfa Romeo Giulia review

-Alfa Romeo claims the Quadrifoglio will offer best-in-class torsional rigidity and a best-in-class power-to-weight ratio of seven pounds per horsepower.
+Alfa Romeo claims the Quadrifoglio offers best-in-class torsional rigidity and a best-in-class power-to-weight ratio of seven pounds per horsepower.
 Several weight-savings measures are applied to arrive at that number.
 Carbon fiber is used for the driveshaft, hood, and roof, while the doors, fenders, front and rear subframes, mirrors, and suspension are aluminum components.
 An aluminum composite and plastic crossmember sheds pounds at the rear, while optional carbon ceramic brakes weigh half as much as the standard cast iron rotors and save unsprung weight at all four corners.
-Cast-iron brakes will also be offered.
+Cast-iron brakes are also offered.

-All Giulia models will feature a double wishbone front suspension and a multi-link independent rear suspension.
-The Alfa DNA Pro drive-mode selector will be standard for the Quadrifoglio, offering Advanced Efficiency, Natural, Dynamic, and Race modes that adjust the brake and steering feel, as well as the engine, transmission, and throttle response.
+All Giulia models feature a double wishbone front suspension and a multi-link independent rear suspension.
+The Alfa DNA Pro drive-mode selector is standard for the Quadrifoglio, offering Advanced Efficiency, Natural, Dynamic, and Race modes that adjust the brake and steering feel, as well as the engine, transmission, and throttle response.

-Inside, the Quadriglio's cockpit is centered around the driver, with aggressively bolstered Alcantara sport seats and a small steering wheel that is home to the start button and other controls.
-A seven-inch driver information display is found in the instrument cluster, while the center of the dash gets an 8.8-inch display that can show real-time performance data and telemetry, as well as infotainment information.
+Inside, the Quadriglio has aggressively bolstered Alcantara sport seats and a small steering wheel that is home to the start button and other controls.
+The instrument cluster has a A 7.0-inch driver information display, and the dash is available with an 8.8-inch display for infotainment information, as well as real-time performance data and telemetry.
 The center console houses a BMW iDrive-style control knob.

-The Quadrifoglio will come standard with eight airbags, including knee airbags for both front occupants.
-Also available will be forward collision warning with collision mitigation braking, adaptive cruise control with stop and go, lane departure warning with lane keep assist, blind-spot monitoring, rear cross path detection, and front and rear park assist.
+The Giulia comes standard with eight airbags, including knee airbags for both front occupants, as well as hill start assist and a rearview camera.
+Also offered are forward collision warning with emergency braking, adaptive cruise control with stop and go, lane departure warning with lane keep assist, blind-spot monitoring with rear cross-path detection, front and rear park assist, and automatic high beams.